 Happy Friday!
-With my jewelry class coming up this weekend, I’ve been playing around with plaster and molding techniques,which I find really creative and interesting.
-I came up with this fun DIY monogrammed vase.
+With my modern bohemian DIY on-line jewelry class coming up, I’ve been playing around with plaster and molding techniques,which I find really creative and interesting.
+I came up with this fun DIY monogrammed vase made from plaster and a recycled bottle.
 The best part is I used my own garbage to make it!
 Ok, in my defense, it was a cleaned and washed recycled bottle, and a cleaned and washed milk carton.

 Now that I have completely scared you off of this project, mixed dried plaster it in a cup with water until it is the consistency of runny pancake batter.
 How much you need depends on your bottle size.
 I used a full cup.